Chip Repair and Windscreen Safety

 What is the most important distinguishing factor between a chip and a small crack?

-- Bulls-eye: No visible legs (small cracks) - mostly round or half moon in shape not larger than 10 mm Ø in A zone;
+1. Bulls-eye: No visible legs (small cracks) - mostly round or half moon in shape not larger than 10 mm Ø in A zone;

-- Combination (star & bulls-eye)
+3. Combination (star & bulls-eye)

-“Small crack”: is when a Star chip or a combination chip have the single leg that is longer than 25mm but is not exceeding 40mm.
+"Small crack": is when a Star chip or a combination chip has a single leg that is longer than 25mm but does not exceed 40mm.

 Could it be done on all vehicles or are there factors that might exclude it from being performed on specific vehicles or surfaces?

-All vehicles that have a laminate front windscreen consisting of 2 glass layers and the damages are limited to the outer layer.
+All vehicles have a laminate front windscreen consisting of 2 glass layers and the damages are limited to the outer layer.

 Film on the inside -Yes; Film on the outside of the windscreen - No